Nkemjika1divine/simple_shell/README.md

-Thisis the repository for the simple shell task.
+This is the repository for the simple shell task.